 A theory of history

-Our beliefs concerning large scale patterns of the present world carry predictions for the future and explanations of the past.
+Perhaps history is overlooked because it feels superficially irrelevant to contemporary problems and issues.
+Much of it may be.
+Alternately, we might take the view of the ancient Biblical book of Ecclesiastes that there is “nothing new under the sun”.
+Already, we must make an important epistemological decision.
+Our beliefs concerning large-scale patterns of the present world carry predictions for the future and explanations of the past.
 Yet, when we think about society as a greater whole and the humans in it, it seems all too natural to consider these kinds of models separately.

 What is an institution?
 This term conjures associations with organizations such as governments, courts, corporations, and universities.
 For our purposes, an institution is a zone of close coordination maintained by automated systems.

-There is a spectrum of automation, however, and it is more useful to call something an institution the more automated it becomes.
+There is a spectrum of automation, however, and the more automated something becomes, the more useful it is to call it an institution.
 The most automated of institutions can be understood as bureaucracies.

 We can understand the world as a landscape of functional and non-functional institutions.
 Functional institutions are the exception.
 Creating functional institutions requires a founder who knows how to coordinate people to achieve the institution’s purpose, and who uses this knowledge to build new institutions or dismantle and rebuild existing ones.

-Non-functional institutions, which inadequately imitate functional institutions, are the norm rather than the exception.
+Non-functional institutions are not simply institutions where, say, the buildings are on fire or mass layoffs have started.
+We might call those failed institutions, at the extreme end of non-functionality.
+Rather, the vast majority of non-functional institutions merely inadequately imitate functional institutions.
+In the institutional landscape, those are the norm, rather than the exception.
 They attempt to copy the relevant social technology from one or several functional institutions.
-Such non-functional institutions can still easily generate the external and internal story of being goal oriented and functional.
+Such non-functional institutions can still easily generate narratives of being goal-oriented and functional, both for internal consumption by functionaries and external consumption by observers and competitors.

-The internal story helps them achieve modest effects locally, but these are side effects of socializing.
+The internal narrative helps non-functional institutions achieve modest effects locally, but these are side effects of socializing.
 Its members might individually pursue actions towards the organization’s goal, perhaps even believing they are pursuing them effectively; however, the social interface rewards appearance rather than reality, hence close cooperation towards the organization’s goals cannot materialize.
+The narrative is not only maintained internally, but broadcast to external society as well in order to invite participation in the appearance of functionality.
+Everybody has to keep their story straight.

 The body of the institution becomes a social club gathered under pretense.
 We shouldn’t disparage the value of socializing itself.
 Anomie, the rift between individual and community, has only grown since the sociologist Emile Durkheim introduced the concept in his diagnosis of 19th century society.
-Perhaps given our predicament it is wise to try and build community by any means available, so our society should tolerate some false pretense for socializing.
+Given our predicament, it is perhaps wise to try and build community by any means available, so our society should tolerate some false pretense for socializing.
+Perhaps that is the very reason we have even more non-functional institutions today than the historical average.

 However, whatever the talent or intentions of individuals within such a non-functional institution, the main body of the institution, the communal fabric of socializing and even material incentive, stands in the way of fully realizing the institution’s nominal function.